MICS

 • Maximum pending requests: The maximum number of pending withdraw requests.
 A practical default value would be 20.

 • Claim cost: Amount of cryptocurrency which has to be paid to the smart contract in order to store a claim request.
-This cryptocurrency is deposited in the vault and is transferred with the rest of the cryptocurrency.
+This cryptocurrency is deposited in the vault and is spent with the rest of the cryptocurrency.
 A practical value would be the owner's income for 1 productive / working hour.
-A percentage (from the stored cryptocurrency) doesn't work here if the vault contains mostly tokens other than the claim cost token ID (like NFTs), since the distribution of the value of the tokens, relative to each other, isn't known to the smart contract.
+A percentage (from the stored cryptocurrency) doesn't work here if the vault contains mostly tokens other than the base token, like NFTs, since the distribution of the value of the tokens, relative to each other, isn't known to the smart contract.

 • Claim cost raise: A percentage with which the claim cost rises after every claim request is stored by the smart contract, increase relative to the previous claim cost.
 This makes stealing the cryptocurrency more and more expensive with every claim request, and a mass-theft operation becomes exponentially more expensive.
 Care should be taken when configuring this percentage since the claim cost also increases for the owner.